GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 # GCS To Bigtable

 Template for reading files from Cloud Storage and writing them to a Bigtable table.
-It supports reading JSON, CSV, Parquet and Avro formats.
+It supports reading JSON, CSV, Parquet, Avro and Delta formats.

 It uses the Apache HBase Spark Connector to write to Bigtable.